 Seed cotton yield

-The seed cotton yield was obtained from net plot area was shade dried, weighed at each picking and yields of all picking were added and then expressed in kilogram per hectare.
+The seed cotton yield was obtained from the net plot area was shade dried, weighed at each picking, and yields of all picking were added and then expressed in kilogram per hectare.

 Statistical analysis

 The data pertaining to the experiment were subjected to statistical analysis by Analysis of Variance (ANOVA) using AGRES (Data Entry Module for Agrees Statistical software version 3.01, 1994 Pascal Intl.
 Software Solutions).
 Differences between mean values were evaluated for significance using Least Significant Difference (LSD) at 5% probability level as suggested by (Gomez et al., 1984).